 The library instruction program is built around individual sessions with classes from across campus.
-Sessions are initiated by teaching faculty members who request instruction for their classes, and it is the comments of these faculty members which guide the specific learning outcomes addressed in each session.
-Students have opportunities to demonstrate their learning of these outcomes by completing evaluations following library instruction, as well as by employing these skills when completing their coursework.
+Sessions are initiated by teaching faculty members who request instruction for their classes, and their comments guide the specific learning outcomes addressed in each session.
+Students have opportunities to demonstrate their learning of these outcomes